SummaryRead the full fact sheet

 People often think complementary medicines are safe and will not cause any problems because they come from natural sources.
 This is not always the case.

 Natural substances can still be harmful.
 And, while the source of some complementary medicines is ‘natural’, the products themselves may be made in similar ways to conventional medicines.

 For these reasons, it’s important to tell all your healthcare professionals about all the medicines you are taking, including prescribed medicines, over-the-counter medicines and complementary medicines.

 For example, some complementary medicines can interfere with cancer treatments.
-If you are about to receive cancer treatment, talk to your doctor, nurse or pharmacist about any other medicines you are taking or thinking of trying.
+If you are about to receive cancer treatment, talk to your , nurse or about any other medicines you are taking or thinking of trying.

 Interactions with prescription medicines

 Interactions between complementary medicines and prescription medicines can occur.
 For example:

 - the medicines may have similar active ingredients that act in the same way, or

 - the complementary medicine may increase or reduce the effectiveness of the prescription medicine.